sangria-graphql/sangria-graphql.github.io/learn.md

   Schema.buildFromIntrospection(introspectionResults)
 ```

 It takes a results of full introspection query (loaded from the server, file, etc.) and recreates the schema definition with stubs for resolve methods.
-You can customize a lot of aspects of materialization by providing custom `MaterializationLogic` implementation (you can also extend `DefaultMaterializationLogic` class).
+You can customize a lot of aspects of the materialization by providing a custom `MaterializationLogic` implementation (you can also extend `DefaultMaterializationLogic` class).
 This means that you can, for instance, plug in some generic field resolution logic (`resolveField` method) or provide generic logic for custom scalars (`coerceScalar*` methods).
-Without these customisations schema only would be able to execute introspection queries.
+Without these customisations a schema only would be able to execute introspection queries.

 ### Default Value Materialization